Josiane Lima: Career

 Her training then returned to instability: having several more boat partners, she missed out on a medal at the London 2012 Summer Paralympics.
 In 2013, Michel Gomes Pessanha became a para-rower, and the same year the confederation gave him the opportunity to try-out to be Lima's next partner.
 Pessanha stood out to Lima for his commitment to training, while Pessanha found in Lima experience and confidence in the boat that he sought.
 The new duo won the bronze medal at the 2014 World Rowing Championships; they had needed to go to repechage to qualify for the final, winning the repechage by a second.
-This medal led to them being described as ones to watch ahead of the Rio 2016 Summer Paralympics, held in Brazil, by World Rowing.
+This medal led to them being described by World Rowing as ones to watch ahead of the Rio 2016 Summer Paralympics, held in Brazil.
 When the 2020 Summer Paralympics were postponed due to the COVID-19 pandemic, Lima's home state of Santa Catarina supported her to continue training.
 Brazil's Paralympic rowers then relocated to the Paralympic Training Centre facility in 2021.

 At the 2022 World Rowing Championships, Lima rowed with Leandro Sagaz; though they came last in both their heat and repechage, they improved by over 20 seconds to win the small final.

 Having competed at all Paralympic Games to feature rowing, Lima has said that her favourite Paralympic Games experiences were at home in Rio 2016 and conquering the pandemic in Tokyo 2020.
 She has also said that her first Games in 2008 "was one of the happiest moments of [her] life", considering the medal she won in 2008 the greatest achievement of her career.
 Still an active rower, Lima became the president of the ethics division of the rowing confederation in 2022, with her term set to end in 2024.
 She has said that she wants to use the position to combat systemic abuses after having experienced bullying, harassment and misogyny in her own career.
-She has also criticised previous administration of the confederation for changing her boat partner for their own reasons, as well as politicians in Brazil since the crisis in 2015 for also creating instability in its treatment of athletes.
+She has also criticised the previous administration of the confederation for changing her boat partner for their own reasons, as well as politicians in Brazil since the crisis in 2015 for also creating instability in its treatment of athletes.